ahmed1707hamed-tech/telemedicine-devops-project/README.md

 This project serves not only as a functional telemedicine system but also as a comprehensive DevOps case study, showcasing the ability to design, deploy, and manage modern cloud-native applications.

+---

+## ⭐ DevOps Lifecycle

+This project follows a complete DevOps pipeline:

+Code → Docker → Kubernetes → CI/CD → Monitoring

+---

 ## 👨‍💻 Author

 **Ahmed Hamed**
 Cloud & DevOps Engineer 🚀

----

-## ⭐ Notes

-This project demonstrates a full **DevOps lifecycle**:

-Code → Docker → Kubernetes → CI/CD → Monitoring